Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 Willi conjured walls of fire and ice to drive back the attacking hawks, but her magic was limited without proper focus items.
 "It's like trying to season a feast with table scraps!" she called out, her spells barely keeping the creatures at bay.

 Tobi darted in and out of the fray, his knife flashing as he found weak spots in the hawks' forms, but he was quickly being overwhelmed.
-"Never thought I'd say this, but we could really use that bow working right about now!"
+"Never thought I'd say this, but we could really use that magic of yours working right about now!"

 The battle was going badly.
-Without Lin's plant magic working properly, they had no way to effectively fight creatures that could steal memories with a touch.
+Without Lin's help, they had no way to effectively fight creatures that could steal memories with a touch.
 Greta's sword work was excellent, but she was taking hit after hit as she tried to protect her struggling friends.

 "Lin!" she shouted desperately as a hawk broke through her guard and dove toward Willi.
 "We need you!"

 But Lin was locked in an internal struggle with the Forest Spirit, neither of them able to understand the other, both growing more desperate by the second as their friends fought for their lives around them.

 Willi had claimed the lightning chest, which had given her a simple wand that barely amplified her elemental magic.
 Without a proper ManaStone, her fire and ice spells sputtered weakly.
 "It's like trying to cook a feast with a candle!" she called out in frustration.

-Greta's silver-fire sword hummed with energy, but she was fighting defensively, taking hits as she tried to protect her friends.
-When she declared "For justice and friendship!" the flames flared briefly, but the blade couldn't create the protective circle they desperately needed.

-Tobi's sling stones created weak harmonic resonances that barely distracted the hawks.
-"The acoustics are all wrong!" he said through gritted teeth.
-"It's like trying to conduct a symphony with a broken tuning fork!"

 The Knowledge Hawks sensed their weakness and pressed their attack.
 One managed to get its claws into Tobi's shoulder, and he screamed as it began draining his musical memories.
 Another caught Greta from behind, and her sword work became clumsy as it stole her combat training.